PaperMC/docs/docs/paper/dev/getting-started/plugin-yml.md

 ### description

 A short description of your plugin and what it does.
+This will be shown in the plugin info commands.
 - `description: An example plugin`

 ### author / authors